wasab1kastike/autobattles4xfinsauna/README.md

 Running `npm run build` produces the Vite output in `dist/`.
 The custom domain is preserved automatically because `public/CNAME` is copied into the build output alongside the SPA-friendly `404.html` fallback.
+After every rebuild (especially when updating stronghold layouts or other map-driven assets), sync the generated bundle back into `docs/` so the GitHub Pages mirror reflects the latest commit.

 ### Base Path Configuration